opsmatic/puppet-opsmatic/README.md

 ----------

 * `$token` - this is your integration token.
 * `$ensure` - ensure the Opsmatic Puppet Reporter, Opsmatic Agent, or Opsmatic CLI tool is installed or not.
+Give it the value `latest` to install the latest version available of the package.

 Support